nir11/file-type-checker/README.md

 </details>

-<details><summary>fileTypeChecker.isTFF(file)</summary>
+<details><summary>fileTypeChecker.isTTF(file)</summary>

-Checks whether a file is a TFF image by inspecting its file signature.
+Checks whether a file is a TTF image by inspecting its file signature.

 Parameters: - `file` : `Array<number>`, `ArrayBuffer`, or `Uint8Array` - Binary data represents the file content.

-Returns a `boolean` indicating whether the file is a valid TFF image.
+Returns a `boolean` indicating whether the file is a valid TTF image.

 </details>